Thymus praecox: Cultivation

 Thymus praecox is cultivated as an ornamental plant, used as an evergreen groundcover in gardens and pots.
 When maintained at a lower height it is used between paving stones in patios and walkways.
 It is drought tolerant when established.

 This thyme species (and Thymus serpyllum) has escaped cultivation in North America, and is a weed or invasive species in some habitats in the United States.

 Cuisine

 This thyme has a strong scent similar to Oregano.
 It can be used in cuisine.

-Like other species of thyme, T. praecox is characterized by substantial differences in essential oil composition from plant to plant.
+Like other species of thyme, Thymus praecox is characterized by substantial differences in essential oil composition from plant to plant.
 Plants which differ in this way are known as chemotypes and a geographical population will generally contain a mix of chemotypes.
 For example, studies of chemotypes in Greenland, Iceland, Norway, England, Scotland, and Ireland show that chemotypes span those countries rather than being geographically localized.
 Some of those areas contain greater chemotype diversity than others.